 Instant-iOS-Examplescheme on iOS Simulator.
-After launching, the app should load the document list from the server.
+After launching, the app should load the list of all documents with all their respective layers from the server.

-Tap the document in the app to download it and show it in a
+Tap any layer in the app to download it and show it in an

 Add annotations in the iOS app or in the browser to see annotation syncing.

 ℹ️ Note: To run on an iOS device instead of the simulator, replace